mamun001/interview_questions/unix_interview_questions_for_junior_devops_engineer.md

 ##

-####    32. Where does Chef or Puppet or Ansible fit in your stack of OS and Application
+#### 32. Where does Chef or Puppet or Ansible fit in your stack of OS and Application?

+     Answer:
+         Chef , Puppet and Ansible are examples of "Configuration Management".
+These tools make anything that goes on top of the Unix Operating Systems.
+         For example, if you are building a web server, you will want to install Apache Web Server and give it come configuration.
+You can automate those with Chef/Puppet/Ansible.
+         This way, you can build the server a thousand times and each one will be built the exact same way.
+This concept, by the way, is called "immutable".

+##

-    33. how do you get a list of port listening on a server
+#### 33. How do you get a list of port listening on your Unix Server?

+     Answer:
+       netstat -an | grep LISTEN

+##

-    34. How do you test if another server is listening on port 443?
+#### 34. How do you test if another server  (B) is listening on port 443 when you are logged in on Server A?

+     Answer:
+       telnet serverBs_name_or_IP 443  OR
+       nc serverBs_name_or_IP 443